derekmc/node-web-cmd/README.md

 # node-web-cmd
+_See also: php-web-cmd._

 Interactive online command line in browser.

 Most webapps, are simply a limited, permissioned or controlled way to edit a database.

-To dramatically simplify such webapp develop node-web-cmd(see also: php-web-cmd), this project handles all the http stuff, saving of state, and command parsing, so writing a webapp is as easy as writing simple command line utilities, if not easier.
+The entire user inter

+To dramatically simplify the development of such webapps, we create a framework for providing a minimal but highly usable command line UI, and then the framework handles the tricky parts:

+ * Virtual terminal in-brower interface.
+ * Command history.
+ * Command output.
+ * Http stuff like POST requests.
+ * Saving state to a database or storing state in the browser as a hidden input.

-To write a webcall, you simply implement a command callback function that accepts a list of text arguments, a 'puts' function for writing output, and optionally a state argument.
+To write a webcall action, you implement a simple command callback function that accepts a list of text arguments, a 'puts' function for writing output, and optionally a state argument.